granadahfg/granadahfg.github.io/index.md

     frameBorder="0">
 </iframe>

-Quinoa is native to the andean plateau, meaning only Ecuador, Bolivia, and Peru have the adequate climate cultivate.
+Quinoa is native to the Andean plateau, meaning only Ecuador, Bolivia, and Peru have the adequate climate cultivate.
 Despite Peru and Bolivia being the main producers worldwide, it is not until 2011 that Peru enters the market, highly increasing their production and becoming the main exporters by 2014.

 From 2014 to 2016 most of the increasing Peruvian quinoa production was exported to other countries.
 During this period, the amount of quinoa per person, produced for national markets, stayed relatively constant despite population growth.
 An analysis of household expenditures of Peruvian families showed that increasing global quinoa prices had modest economic repercussions within the country[^6].